Reading time: 8 minutes

 In more severe cases, you might have experienced physical abuse, where caretakers punished or hit you, making conflict feel dangerous on a very real level.

-What does โ€˜conflictโ€™ mean?
+What does โ€˜fear of conflictโ€™ mean?

 Conflict, at its core, is simply you expressing your individualityโ€”your needs, boundaries, and opinionsโ€”coming into contact with someone else’s.
 It’s natural for people to have different views and preferences.
 But when you grow up in an environment where thereโ€™s control, emotional abuse, or neglect, it can feel emotionally unsafe to express who you really are.